What are the possible side effects of TECARTUS?

 What should I avoid after receiving TECARTUS?

-• Do not drive, operate heavy machinery, or do other dangerous things for 8 weeks after you get TECARTUS because the treatment can cause sleepiness, confusion, weakness, and temporary memory and coordination problems.
+• Do not drive, operate heavy machinery, or do other dangerous things for eight weeks after you get TECARTUS because the treatment can cause sleepiness, confusion, weakness, and temporary memory and coordination problems.

 • Do not donate blood, organs, tissues, or cells for transplantation.